Atassi family: Background

 The oldest mention of the family was in a religious manuscript, copied in service to one the family ancestors, Sheikh Sayyid Ibrahim bin Ahmad Al-Atassi, who was named a Imam by Prince Toghan bin Seqlesiz, a prince of the Turkmen.

 The family's ancestor, Sayyid Ali ibn Khalil al-Attas was a scion of the al-Attas family of the Ba 'Alawi sada of Hadhramaut in Yemen.
-He had embarked on a journey towards the Hejaz, and from there had moved to Anatolia were he had married a Turkmen woman.
+He had embarked on a journey towards the Hejaz, and from there had moved to Anatolia where he had married a Turkmen woman.
 Later he and his sons would settle in the city of Homs in Syria.
 Ali ibn Khalil al-Attas, was buried in 1508 in a tomb inside a mosque which later became known as the Atassi Mosque.
 The tomb still exists today.

 The name al-Atassi evolved from the word "العطاسي" (from "العطاس," meaning "the sneezer" in Arabic) which later changed to "الأطاسي" then to "الأتاسي" or Atassi.
 This name originates from a nickname of Sayyid Umar ibn Abdurrahman al-Saqqaf, a renowned Sufi saint of Hadhramaut from whom the al-Attas family of Hadhramaut descends.
 It is said that Umar al-Saqqaf had sneezed and praised God while he was in his mother's womb, from then on he was called 'al-Attas'.
 Umar al-Saqqaf was a descendant of Sheikh Abdurrahman al-Saqqaf who descended from Faqih al-Muqaddam Sayyid Muhammad ibn Ali Ba 'Alawi, a Sharif scholar descended from Ali al-Uraydi and Husayn ibn Ali through Ahmad al-Muhajir.

 Sayyid Umar ibn Abdurrahman al-Attas al-Saqqaf's lineage is recorded as follows; Umar al-Attas ibn Abdurrahman ibn Aqil ibn Salim ibn Ubaydullah ibn Abdurrahman ibn Abdullah ibn Sheikh Abdurrahman al-Saqqaf ibn Sheikh Muhammad Mawla al-Dawilah ibn Ali Mawla al-Darak ibn ‘Alawi al-Ghayur ibn al-Faqih al-Muqaddam Muhammad ibn Ali ibn Muhammad Sahib Mirbat ibn `Ali Khali’ Qasam ibn ‘Alawi ibn Muhammad Sahib al-Sawma’ah ibn ‘Alawi ibn ‘Ubaydullah ibn al-Imam al-Muhajir il-Allah Ahmad ibn ‘Isa ibn Muhammad al-Naqib ibn Ali al-‘Uraydi ibn Ja’far al- Sadiq ibn Muhammad al-Baqir ibn Ali Zayn al-‘Abidin ibn Husayn al-Sibt ibn Ali bin Abi Talib and Fatimah al-Zahra.

 Many later leading family members assumed prominent religious and political positions in Ottoman, French, and Independent Syria.